-- a.
-Placing the RUN/LOAD switch to LOAD
+- 1. Placing the RUN/LOAD switch to LOAD

-- b.
-Losing spindle speed
+- 2. Losing spindle speed

-- c.
-Losing operating power in any drive on the bus.
+- 3. Losing operating power in any drive on the bus.

 If any of the preceding conditions occur, the control and interlock logic removes the internal LOAD HEADS signal and brings the BUS FILE RDY interface line high.
 When LOAD HEADS is removed, the positioner control logic retracts the read/write heads.
 After the heads are fully retracted, the spindle motor is de-energized and the spindle coasts to a stop (about 30 seconds).
-When the spindle has stopped rotating, the LOAD indicator lights and the drive front door unlocks.
+When the spindle has stopped rotating, the LOAD indicator lights and, in the RK05 or RK05-J, the drive front door unlocks.